scalacenter/scala-3-migration-guide/docs/compatibility.md

 #### The Scala Standard Library

 The official standard library for Scala 3.0 is the Scala 2.13 library.
-Not only the source code is unchanged but it is even not compiled and published under 3.0.
+Not only is its source code unchanged but it is even not compiled and published under 3.0.
 It could be, but it would be useless because, as we have seen, a Scala 3.0 module can depend on a Scala 2.13 artifact.

 Therefore the Scala 3.0 dependency on the standard library follows this exact same pattern.